 Moving Forward, You’re In Control

 Control over yourself and self-determination are common principles in psychology.
-The theory of self-determination highlights the fact that humans have internal sources of motivation that drive us to make decisions, grow as people and gain the fulfillment we seek in life.
+The theory of self-determination highlights the fact that humans have internal sources of motivation that drive us to make decisions, grow as people, and gain the fulfillment we seek in life.
 Self-determination involves growing in the following areas; competency, relationships, and autonomy.
-We need to feel competent is our skills, feel a sense of belonging within our relationships with others, as well as need to feel that we are in control of ourselves.
+We need to feel competent in our skills, feel a sense of belonging within our relationships with others, as well as need to feel that we are in control of ourselves.
 When these three areas are met, we become self-determined and motivated to pursue the future.

 Starting the path of self-determination requires that an individual embrace the idea that everyone has a natural and innate ability to create their own path, foster their own motivation, and pursue the goals and dreams they have set forth.
 People who are in control, and self-determined don’t focus long on struggles and challenges.
 They don’t allow life to happen to them.
-They happen to life.
+They happen to live.
 They overcome, grow, and come out on top, fighting the entire way through.
-Self-determination means that each person is in charge of their own life, the achievement of their goals and how they respond to what happens to them.
-A future where you’re in control and self-determined is full of infinite possibility.
+Self-determination means that each person is in charge of their own life, the achievement of their goals, and how they respond to what happens to them.
+A future where you’re in control and self-determined is full of infinite possibilities.

-Divorce has a great way of making us feel a host of negative emotions; pain, inadequacy and fear, to name a few.
+Divorce has a great way of making us feel a host of negative emotions; pain, inadequacy, and fear, to name a few.
 Dealing with the loss of a marriage and the grief associated with these changes is the first step in beginning to understand the psychology of your divorce.
-As you move through the stages of grief and begin to come out on the other side, you will begin to learn more about yourself and your strengths in dealing with struggle.
-You will recognize your resiliency, and will see yourself become stronger and more capable.
+As you move through the stages of grief and begin to come out on the other side, you will begin to learn more about yourself and your strengths in dealing with the struggle.
+You will recognize your resiliency and will see yourself become stronger and more capable.
 You’re resilient and you’ll make it through.
 You’ll have the opportunity to reinvent yourself as a newly single person.
 You can decide who it is you want to be and what you want to do.
 You are in control of yourself and your future.
 Your future is full of possibility and promise.
-Self-determination and motivation with bring you to great opportunities.
+Self-determination and motivation bring you to great opportunities.
 Your divorce is not the end, it’s just the beginning of a brand new, fresh start.